rchatterjee/pam-typopw/README.md

    <!-- `/etc/pam.d/common-auth`, and in the worst case you will be asked to re-enter -->
    <!-- your password. -->

-4. **If the password is changed**, the `pam_typtop` will be automatically disabled until the system is re-initialized for the new password by running `sudo typtop --reinit`
+4. **If the password is changed**, the `pam_typtop` will automatically updates itself after couple of right new password entry.

 ### TODO